The term ‘superfood’ is a type of food that contains a high amount of nutrients.

 I have certain vegetables I eat regularly but I don’t branch out much.

-A few years ago I stopped beating myself up about it and started drinking a meal replacement shake every day and a liquid multivitamin plus Astaxanthin in the summer months.
+A few years ago I stopped beating myself up about it and started drinking a green drink.